md-zakir-hossain/CNN4LiverCancer/README.md

 scans provides a significant boost in performance to the model.
 Such a model prove to be a valuable tool to assist doctors in the diagnosis and staging of HCC, saving them time in the manual examination of scans.
-Implementation is publicly available at link will be added after acceptance.
+Implementation is publicly available at https://github.com/ZakirANU/CNN4LiverCancer.

 ## File Structure